dievalhu/DBLPCommunities/src/main/webapp/resources/vis/CONTRIBUTING.md

 Contributions to the vis.js library are very welcome!
 We can't do this alone.
-You can contribute in different ways: spread the word, report bugs, come up with ideas and suggestions, and contribute to the code.
+You can contribute in different ways: spread the word, report bugs, come up with ideas and suggestions, and contribute to the code

 There are a few preferences regarding code contributions: